iOS 13 Code Has References to Apple's Rumored Tile-Like Item Tracker Accessory

 A few months ago, 9to5Mac's Guilherme Rambo reported that Apple is working on a new Tile-like item tracker accessory for tracking the location of belongings through the new merged Find My app.
 The report said the "tag" would be paired to a user's iCloud account and rely on proximity to an iPhone.

-Like the Tile, users would be able to receive notifications when their device gets too far away from the tag.
+, users would be able to receive notifications when their device gets too far away from the tag.
 To avoid false triggers, it would be possible to set a list of common locations to be ignored like a work office so that the item can be left at those locations without the user being notified.

 Now, the first beta of iOS 13 includes an asset package for a device with the product type "Tag1,1".
 This type of asset package is used for pairing devices by proximity, the same way as AirPods and HomePod can be paired to a user's device.